HorizenLabs/zkverify-docs/docs/tutorials/05-how_to_run_a_node/02-run_using_docker/03-run_boot_node.md

 **Now we'll start running the node.**

-Within the terminal type the command below which runs a script:
+Within the terminal type the command below which runs the Docker container:

 ```bash
 docker compose -f /home/your_user/compose-zkverify-simplified/deployments/boot-node/testnet/docker-compose.yml up -d
 ```

-Once this script is complete, your node will begin running in the background.
+Once this command is complete, your node will begin running in the background.
 To ensure that it is running properly, type:

 ```bash
 docker container ls